 Club manufacturers (as well as us fitters) know you fib on your swing speed.
-They know you don’t really know how far you hit your 7 iron, so you either make it up or use a career-long that you’ve only managed once or twice.
+They know you don’t really know how far you hit your 7 iron, so you either make it up or use a career-long that you remember vividly… but have only managed once or twice.

 They know that many of you’ll buy the “S” flex because it’s got enough machismo without making you seem out of touch with reality.
 Let’s use one last example:

 What we have here is a handful of Project X shafts; one is the “real deal”, made by True Temper, the others are “made for” versions.
 We also have the NV 65 S, the baseline shaft we’ve been using throughout this whole article.